 And in recent years, we’ve done even more, focusing specifically on mosquito-borne disease prevention.
 As our Chairman and CEO Fisk Johnson explains, “Insect-borne diseases are a serious threat to families around the world.
 We remain dedicated to continuing our leadership in researching insects to help improve family health.”

 This is one of the children of Anna, a housewife who lives in Belén, Peru.
 Her home is made of corrugated metal and plywood donated by family members and friends.

-Many of the family’s possessions are donations, gifts, or salvaged materials.
-Anna's husband, Jacob, works as a laborer, earning a low, inconsistent wage.
+Many of the family’s possessions are donations, gifts or salvaged materials.
+Anna's husband, Jacob, works as a labourer, earning a low, inconsistent wage.
 He earns enough for food, clothing and a few household items but not much else.